 For those who value function over form, the REI Co-op Sahara Convertible is a true utility belt of a hiking pant.
 The convertible style has long been popular for its convenience and versatility (you get a pair of shorts and pants in one), and the Sahara takes it even further with color-coded zippers on each leg and generous openings at the hem so you can make the switch without taking off your shoes.
 Tack on quick-drying fabrics with built-in stretch, an drawcord-equipped elasticized waist with belt loops, and nice array of storage options including cargo pockets at each side, and the REI Sahara is a great match for everything from hiking to traveling.

-REI updated the fit on the latest version of the Sahara from a standard to “relaxed” fit.
-We liked the slimmer profile and more flattering shape of the past-generation pants, but some women found them too snug, especially in the thighs.
-Other changes include the addition of a DWR coating for fending off light moisture, a little more nylon (from 94 to 96%), flat seams to reduce chafing, and a simpler elastic waist (the past version had an integrated belt).
-However, from a quality standpoint, the REI still lacks the fit and finish of more premium models here: We’ve found the zippers difficult to operate, and the lightweight fabric is prone to forming holes and pilling.
+Like REI's own Trailmade above, the Sahara is offered in a healthy range of sizes and multiple inseam lengths, which means most women should be able to dial in a good all-around fit.
+However, from a quality standpoint, the Sahara still lacks the fit and finish of more premium models here: We’ve found the zippers difficult to operate, and the lightweight fabric is prone to forming holes and pilling.
 But value is a deciding factor for many, and you’d be hard-pressed to find a pair of equally capable convertibles for less.
-It’s also sold in a more durable (but still convertible) “Guide” model for $10 more.
-And if you like the versatility but not the style of convertible pants, roll-up designs like the Kuhl Freeflex below can be a nice middle ground.
+Finally, if you like the versatility but not the style of convertible pants, roll-up designs like the Kuhl Freeflex below can be a nice middle ground.

 See the REI Co-op Sahara Convertible